phpgl/flappyphpant/README.md

     The collision detection is very basic and only checks for collisions between the player AABB and the pipe AABBs.
     It will be infuriating at times as the elephant will collide with the pipes even if it looks like it should not.

+ - **Text Rendering**

+    Showcasing a simple example of how to render text labels.
+I know this might sound underwhelming, but text handling can be pretty darn annoying.